The best hotels in New Delhi

 Visa letters, early check-in, and airport transfers are standard at the mid-range properties on our list.
 Ask specifically. don't assume.
 Most Delhi business hotels will negotiate corporate rates down 15-20% on direct bookings if you're staying 3+ nights and mention it upfront.

-New Delhi's best neighborhoods
+New Delhi's best hotel regions

 Connaught Place is the default. central, well-connected, and walkable to Janpath and the metro.
 But if you're here to actually enjoy the city, Lodhi Road and Lutyens Delhi punch well above their weight.